-Two videotapes will be used as informational resources in the classroom: "Sculpting the Portrait: Male Head in Terra Cotta", and "Sculpting the Reclining Figure".
+Two videotapes are also available in the Library: "Sculpting the Portrait: Male Head in Terra Cotta", and "Sculpting the Reclining Figure".
 Both films document the methods used by sculptor Bruno Lucchesi.

 Periodicals -

 American Ceramics, Ceramics Art and Perception, Sculpture, Ceramics Monthly, Studio Potter, Ceramics: Technical.
 All of the following magazines have very interesting ideas and information pertaining to sculpture.